GrapheneCt/libvita2d_sys/README.md

 vita2d_JPEG_ARM_decoder_finish();
 ```

-**- PNG textures can only be used in applications with newlib or SceLibc heap available**

 ## Changing internal heap size

 Default internal vita2d_sys heap size is set to 1MB.
 It can be changed with: